pilrhealth/pilr.api.r/README.md

 pilr.api.r
 ==============

+## Overview

-An R package to simplify reading and writing data through the open PiLR API.
+An R package to simplify reading and writing data via the open PiLR API.
+This package contains two primary wrapper functions:
+1) read_pilr _&larr; Given a PiLR project, dataset, and participant this function constucts an API endpoint, fetches the PiLR data in JSON format, and converts it to an R dataframe._
+2) write_pilr _&larr; Given a PiLR project, dataset, participant, and a dataframe in your R session, this function constructs an API endpoint and writes the dataframe as a PiLR dataset which can then be managed via the PiLR web application._

+To learn more about the PiLR API and it's integration with R, visit our [developer documentation wiki](https://github.com/pilrhealth/developer/wiki).

-Installation
+## Installation

 First, if you don't already have the devtools package on your machine: